awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Integrating.SaveIntoS3.md

-# Saving Data from an Amazon Aurora MySQL DB Cluster into Text Files in an Amazon S3 Bucket<a name="AuroraMySQL.Integrating.SaveIntoS3"></a>
+# Saving data from an Amazon Aurora MySQL DB cluster into text files in an Amazon S3 bucket<a name="AuroraMySQL.Integrating.SaveIntoS3"></a>

 You can use the `SELECT INTO OUTFILE S3` statement to query data from an Amazon Aurora MySQL DB cluster and save it directly into text files stored in an Amazon S3 bucket\.
 You can use this functionality to skip bringing the data down to the client first, and then copying it from the client to Amazon S3\.
 The `LOAD DATA FROM S3` statement can use the files created by this statement to load data into an Aurora DB cluster\.
-For more information, see [Loading Data into an Amazon Aurora MySQL DB Cluster from Text Files in an Amazon S3 Bucket](AuroraMySQL.Integrating.LoadFromS3.md)\.
+For more information, see [Loading data into an Amazon Aurora MySQL DB cluster from text files in an Amazon S3 bucket](AuroraMySQL.Integrating.LoadFromS3.md)\.

 **Note**
  This feature currently isn't available for Aurora Serverless clusters\.

-## Giving Aurora MySQL Access to Amazon S3<a name="AuroraMySQL.Integrating.SaveIntoS3.Authorize"></a>
+## Giving Aurora MySQL access to Amazon S3<a name="AuroraMySQL.Integrating.SaveIntoS3.Authorize"></a>

 Before you can save data into an Amazon S3 bucket, you must first give your Aurora MySQL DB cluster permission to access Amazon S3\.

 **To give Aurora MySQL access to Amazon S3**

 1. Create an AWS Identity and Access Management \(IAM\) policy that provides the bucket and object permissions that allow your Aurora MySQL DB cluster to access Amazon S3\.
-For instructions, see [Creating an IAM Policy to Access Amazon S3 Resources](AuroraMySQL.Integrating.Authorizing.IAM.S3CreatePolicy.md)\.
+For instructions, see [Creating an IAM policy to access Amazon S3 resources](AuroraMySQL.Integrating.Authorizing.IAM.S3CreatePolicy.md)\.

-1. Create an IAM role, and attach the IAM policy you created in [Creating an IAM Policy to Access Amazon S3 Resources](AuroraMySQL.Integrating.Authorizing.IAM.S3CreatePolicy.md) to the new IAM role\.
-For instructions, see [Creating an IAM Role to Allow Amazon Aurora to Access AWS Services](AuroraMySQL.Integrating.Authorizing.IAM.CreateRole.md)\.
+1. Create an IAM role, and attach the IAM policy you created in [Creating an IAM policy to access Amazon S3 resources](AuroraMySQL.Integrating.Authorizing.IAM.S3CreatePolicy.md) to the new IAM role\.
+For instructions, see [Creating an IAM role to allow Amazon Aurora to access AWS services](AuroraMySQL.Integrating.Authorizing.IAM.CreateRole.md)\.

 1. Set either the `aurora_select_into_s3_role` or `aws_default_s3_role` DB cluster parameter to the Amazon Resource Name \(ARN\) of the new IAM role\.
 If an IAM role isn't specified for `aurora_select_into_s3_role`, Aurora uses the IAM role specified in `aws_default_s3_role`\.

    If the cluster is part of an Aurora global database, set this parameter for each Aurora cluster in the global database\.

-   For more information about DB cluster parameters, see [Amazon Aurora DB Cluster and DB Instance Parameters](USER_WorkingWithParamGroups.md#Aurora.Managing.ParameterGroups)\.
+   For more information about DB cluster parameters, see [Amazon Aurora DB cluster and DB instance parameters](USER_WorkingWithParamGroups.md#Aurora.Managing.ParameterGroups)\.

-1. To permit database users in an Aurora MySQL DB cluster to access Amazon S3, associate the role that you created in [Creating an IAM Role to Allow Amazon Aurora to Access AWS Services](AuroraMySQL.Integrating.Authorizing.IAM.CreateRole.md) with the DB cluster\.
+1. To permit database users in an Aurora MySQL DB cluster to access Amazon S3, associate the role that you created in [Creating an IAM role to allow Amazon Aurora to access AWS services](AuroraMySQL.Integrating.Authorizing.IAM.CreateRole.md) with the DB cluster\.

    For an Aurora global database, associate the role with each Aurora cluster in the global database\.

-   For information about associating an IAM role with a DB cluster, see [Associating an IAM Role with an Amazon Aurora MySQL DB Cluster](AuroraMySQL.Integrating.Authorizing.IAM.AddRoleToDBCluster.md)\.
+   For information about associating an IAM role with a DB cluster, see [Associating an IAM role with an Amazon Aurora MySQL DB cluster](AuroraMySQL.Integrating.Authorizing.IAM.AddRoleToDBCluster.md)\.

 1. Configure your Aurora MySQL DB cluster to allow outbound connections to Amazon S3\.
-For instructions, see [Enabling Network Communication from Amazon Aurora MySQL to Other AWS Services](AuroraMySQL.Integrating.Authorizing.Network.md)\.
+For instructions, see [Enabling network communication from Amazon Aurora MySQL to other AWS services](AuroraMySQL.Integrating.Authorizing.Network.md)\.

     For an Aurora global database, enable outbound connections for each Aurora cluster in the global database\.

-## Granting Privileges to Save Data in Aurora MySQL<a name="AuroraMySQL.Integrating.SaveIntoS3.Grant"></a>
+## Granting privileges to save data in Aurora MySQL<a name="AuroraMySQL.Integrating.SaveIntoS3.Grant"></a>

 The database user that issues the `SELECT INTO OUTFILE S3` statement must be granted the `SELECT INTO S3` privilege to issue the statement\.
 The master user name for a DB cluster is granted the `SELECT INTO S3` privilege by default\.
 You can grant the privilege to another user by using the following statement\.